-On some ships she is in the large theatre during the day, on other ships she is in the classical part of the program in the smaller venue before dinner and it is purely performance, no additional film or powerpoint description of the people she depicts, as she does during the day.
+On some ships she is in the large theatre during the day, on other ships, she is in the classical part of the program in the smaller venue before dinner and it is purely a performance, no additional film or PowerPoint description of the people she depicts, as she does during the day.
 Jean has made over 300 films for us here at Doris Visits and does not seem to want to stop travelling.
 Here are a few but you must know them if you are a cruiser.

-Well, not only does she have to return back to land to appear in theatres and at luncheons with her own one-woman show, but she is grandmother to two.
+Well, not only does she have to return to land to appear in theatres and at luncheons with her own one-woman show, but she is grandmother to two.

 Jean has acted alongside Oscar-winning Mark Rylance in the BBC film Grass Arena as well as Status Quo in their romp Bula Quo set in Fiji.
 Her other film credits include The Scarlet Tunic with the late Lynda Bellingham as well as Jack Shepherd, Simon Callow, Jean-Marc Barr (from The Big Blue) and Emma Fielding.
 She also starred alongside Billy Murray in Freight and Graham Cole (The Bill) in the children’s film Mystical Christmas (The Usual Children).
 Jean’s television credits run from Grange Hill to The Bill and the award-winning Ch5 series Harry and Cosh.
 Doris stems from the drama series Shades Of Bad which hit as high as number 2 in the USA/World online Soap chart and twice she has been voted ‘Best Actress’ in the USA.

-Jean’s one woman show can be booked for private functions via Jennie Storr at the Speaker’s Agency.
-Jean can either do a powerpoint presentation of the background on a Mistress followed by a 20 minute monologue in character and costume of: Nell Gwynn, Mary Robinson, Queen Adelaide talking about Dorothy Jordan, Lillie Langtry, the early years or Lillie Langtry the later years.
+Jean’s one-woman show can be booked for private functions via Jennie Storr at the Speaker’s Agency.
+Jean can either do a PowerPoint presentation of the background on a Mistress followed by a 20-minute monologue in character and costume of Nell Gwynn, Mary Robinson, Queen Adelaide talking about Dorothy Jordan, Lillie Langtry, the early years or Lillie Langtry the later years.